 - Hura brasiliensis = Lonely, having lost all friends

 - Mercurius solubilis = One’s own life force finds no form and is sacrificed for the life force of others

 - Natrium muriaticum = Clinging to what is tried and known

 - Phytolacca decandra = Feels tortured, cries out unsuccessfully

 - Populus tremoloides = Pressure to perform by taking over personal responsibility too early

 The psychological meaning of infectious diseases

 The psychological meaning of Infectious diseases like mononucleosis, in general, is associated with basic issues and beliefs that a person wants and has to deal with.
-These are behavioral patterns brought along by the family, which can and should be overcome by living through those diseases.
+These are behavioral patterns brought along by the family, which can and should be overcome by living through those infections.
 This meaning also applies to childhood illnesses or pediatric diseases.
-They are indications of which life themes are still being judged and thus are still pathogenic.
+They demonstrate that life themes are still being judged and, thus, are still pathogenic.